-Wacky for Wine in Waikiki: The Sony Open in Hawaii, Wai’alae Country Club, January 11-14, 2024
+Wacky for Wine in Waikiki: The Sony Open in Hawaii, Wai’alae Country Club, January 15-18, 2026

 Click on image for location details

 After just covering Maui for the Sentry TOC I reset my expectations to the upside for Oahu and the Sony Open in Honolulu.
 I was not disappointed.
 There is no shortage of great options, although for the most part they are expensive and presented in formal fine dining settings.
+Also, I was a little surprised when updating for 2025 that one of my previous best restaurant list now links to a Malaysian online casino.
+I hate it when that happens!

 The different wine regions on Mugen’s list are adorned with some of the clearest, most useful maps I’ve ever seen.
 Unfortunately, they’re better than the list itself, which is unaccountably studded with trophy wines and not much else if that’s your thing.
 For example, the Bordeaux selection contains nothing but first growths.
 Clearly this is a spot where you have to pay to play.
 I’ve never seen Chateau D’Esclans Rose “Garrus” but you can be pretty sure I won’t be paying $251 for it either.
-Note: on my virtual visit on 1/7/2024 the wine list had been removed from the website.
-I found a link to it by googling it separately and while it might be out-of-date, I’m assuming it’s roughly the same.
-Link to Wine List
+There’s one red Burgundy under $200.
+Better luck on the short list of eclectic whites (Note: In January 2026 I could not get their linked wine list to load in my browser.
+Maybe a change is underway, or it’s just a bug.

 No See Ums: